danmoree/Studyon/README.md

   - Backend: Firebase Authentication, Cloud Firestore
   - Architecture: MVVM Architecture, Combine
   -	Design Tools: Figma (UI/UX Design)

+## Privacy & Device Usage

+Studyon does not collect, store, or share personal device usage or Screen Time data.
+Any app or website restrictions are explicitly selected by the user and applied only on the user’s own device during focus sessions.

 **Still a Work in Progress!** 🚀
 We're constantly improving and adding new features.
 Stay tuned for in-room chat, detailed study analytics, and even more ways to customize your study journey!